visualizedata/data-structures/README.md

 ### Office Hours (by appointment through Starfish)

-Tuesdays, 3:00pm - 4:00pm, location TBD (or other time, by appointment)
+Tuesdays, 3:00pm - 4:00pm (or other time, by appointment), Location: 2 W 13th Street, room 404

 ### Materials and Supplies